socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 example), that correlate with the steps listed below.
 For example, if you want to see how to parse ad parameters, search the `PlayerViewController.swift` file for `[4]` and you will find the related code.

+Within this integrating class, sections of code are marked [REQUIRED], [CHANGE ME], and [OPTIONAL] relative to using the true[X] Ad Renderer within your app.

 # Steps

 ## [1] - Keep track of the current ad break